BrentBaccala/collaborate/README.md

 Here's a screenshot of "teacher mode" with four students connected:

 ![screenshot of a running demo](demo.jpg)

+A more basic use of this software is to share a VNC remote desktop among the participants in a video conference.

 For more information, see the [Wiki](../../wiki), in particular the [installation instructions](../../wiki/Install).